2018 FIFA World Cup final: France

 France entered the 2018 World Cup as the bookmakers' favourites to win the tournament, and qualified for the tournament by finishing first in their qualification group, ahead of Sweden and the Netherlands.
 In the finals, they were drawn in Group C alongside Australia, Denmark, and Peru.
 Their opening match was against Australia at Kazan Arena in Kazan on 16 June.
 France won the game 2–1 with Antoine Griezmann scoring the first goal from a penalty called by the video assistant referee.
 This was followed by a penalty for Australia which was scored by Mile Jedinak, before France scored the winner through an own goal deflected in by Australian defender Aziz Behich.
 France's second match was against Peru at Central Stadium in Yekaterinburg.
 France won 1–0 through a goal scored by 19-year-old Kylian Mbappé, who became the country's youngest goalscorer at a major tournament.
 The victory qualified France for the knockout stage, allowing Didier Deschamps, the French manager, to rest several starting players for the final group stage match against Denmark.
 That game, which took place at the Luzhniki Stadium, finished in a scoreless draw and was enough for France to win the group.

 In the round of 16, France faced Group D runners-up Argentina, on 30 June at Kazan Stadium.
 In a match dubbed by writers for The Week as "the classic of Kazan", France won 4–3.
 Griezmann gave France the lead early in the game with a penalty, after Marcos Rojo had fouled Mbappé as he ran with the ball into the penalty area.
-Argentina then scored on either side of half-time through Ángel Di María and Gabriel Mercado to take the lead, but Benjamin Pavard brought France level again.
-Mbappé then scored twice in five minutes to put them 4–2 up before Sergio Agüero scored a late third for Argentina.
+Argentina then scored on either side of half-time through Ángel Di María and Gabriel Mercado to take the lead.
+However, in the 57th minute, Benjamin Pavard shot a half-volley from outside the penalty area of 21 yards; to the top-left corner to brought France level again.
+Pavard's goal was then later voted as the best goal of the tournament.
+Mbappé then scored twice in four minutes and 40 seconds in the 64th and 68th minute to put them 4–2 up before Sergio Agüero scored a late third for Argentina in stoppage time.
 Patrick Jennings of BBC Sport described Mbappé's contribution as a "brilliant performance that will linger long in the memory".
 France's quarter-final was against Uruguay at Nizhny Novgorod Stadium on 6 July.
 They won 2–0, with goals from Raphaël Varane and Griezmann.
 The team advanced to a semi-final match against Belgium at the Krestovsky Stadium in Saint Petersburg on 10 July.
 The game ended in a 1–0 win for the French, the winner headed into the goal by defender Samuel Umtiti following a corner kick.